• Skip to primary navigation

 How long do the cupcakes last and can they be frozen?

 The cupcakes will last for 3 days in an airtight container in a cool place.
 You can freeze both the cupcakes and the buttercream.
 To freeze them separately, wrap the cupcakes well in cling film or put them in an airtight container.
 The buttercream can be frozen in a sealed tub.
 To freeze them decorated, freeze the cupcakes on a plate until frozen solid, then carefully wrap in cling film.
-Remove the clingfilm when you take the cupcakes out of the freezer to defrost, as if they defrost with it still on it could damage the buttercream.
-Do not freeze the fondant flowers.
+Remove the clingfilm when you take the cupcakes out of the freezer to defrost, as if they defrost with it still on it could damage the appearance of the buttercream.

 • If you don't want to decorate the cupcakes with the fondant flowers I have used, you could also decorate them with sprinkles, some lemon zest, shop bought sugar or wafer flowers, or edible flowers.